romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How are GitHub Actions typically consumed compared to GitHub Apps?
+Q: How are GitHub Actions typically consumed compared to GitHub Apps?
 <details><summary>Show the answer</summary><p>

 - **GitHub Actions are used within workflows in repositories, while GitHub Apps are installed at the organization or repository level**